 - Interior cab depth and height

-- Distance from elevator door to the opposite wall (turning clearance)
+- The distance from the elevator door to the opposite wall for turning clearance

 The comparison step: a simple way to think about fit